apereo/cas/cas-server-documentation/installation/Audits.md

 ## Database Audits

-If you intend to use a database for auditing functionality, adjust the audit manager mapping in `application.properties` to match the configuration below.

-Enable the following module in your configuration overlay:
+If you intend to use a database for auditing functionality, enable the following module in your configuration:

 ```xml
 <dependency>